CCT-NMU/Mina_App/lib/prd.md

 3. **Dependencies**:
    - Flutter SDK for cross-platform development
-   - Firebase for authentication and cloud services
+   - Supabase for authentication and cloud services
    - Syncfusion Flutter Charts for data visualization